The latest reproduction number (R) and growth rate of coronavirus (COVID-19) in the UK.

 SPI-M use several models, each using data from a variety of sources in their estimates of R and growth rate.
 Epidemiological data, such as hospital admissions, ICU admissions and deaths, usually takes up to 3 weeks to reflect changes in the spread of disease.

 This is due to the time delay between initial infection, having symptoms and the need for hospital care.
 As a result, the latest published figures represent the situation over the past few weeks rather than today.
-These estimates do not yet fully reflect any very recent changes in transmission due to, for example, the reopening of schools or other policy changes in England.
+These estimates do not yet fully reflect any very recent changes in transmission due to, for example, recent policy changes in the UK.

 Limitations of R